9 Ways That Extra Stress Can Impact Your Wallet

 Hello!

-According to The Harris Poll, 78% of Americans say that the pandemic is a major source of stress in life.
-19% of adults said that their mental health was worse than it was in the same period last year.
+According to The Harris Poll, 78% of Americans say that the pandemic remains a major source of stress in their lives.
+Meanwhile, 19% of adults report that their mental health is worse than it was in the same period last year.

 Racking Up More Debt